connexcs/docs/carriers.md

 Users can delete the existing **Carriers** from the list.

-1. Select the **Carrier** from the list, by check marking the entire row.
+1. Select the **Carrier** from the list by check marking the entire row.

 2. Click on the **Delete** button, i.e. trash icon.